 Actual amounts depend upon the per share NAVs of our Class T shares and Class D shares, the number of Class T shares and Class D shares purchased and when such shares are purchased.
-For Class T shares, the distribution fee will equal approximately \$0.4 million per annum if we sell the minimum amount and approximately \$10 million per annum if we sell the maximum amount.
-For Class D shares, the distribution fee will equal approximately \$0.1 million per annum if we sell the minimum amount and approximately \$3 million per annum if we sell the maximum amount.
-In each case, we are assuming that, in our primary offering, 1/3 of our offering proceeds are from the sale of Class T shares and 1/3 of our offering proceeds are from the sale of Class D shares, that the NAV
+For Class T shares, the stockholder servicing fee will equal approximately \$0.4 million per annum if we sell the minimum amount and approximately \$10 million per annum if we sell the maximum amount.
+For Class D shares, the stockholder servicing fee will equal approximately \$0.1 million per annum if we sell the minimum amount and approximately \$3 million per annum if we sell the maximum amount.
+In each case, we are assuming that, in our primary offering, 1/3 of our offering proceeds are from the sale of Class T shares and 1/3 of our offering proceeds are from the sale of Class D shares, that the NAV alternatively, the distributions payable, with respect to the shares of each such class, including shares issued under our distribution reinvestment plan.